30stand/code-standard/html/README.md

 3. For non-decorative images, eg charts, diagram, alt text should be descriptive.

 ### Form control
-1. A label is attached to a specific form control through the use of the for attribute.
-The value of the for attribute must be the same as the value of the id attribute of the form control.
+1. For all input elements of type text, file or password, for all textareas and for all select elements in the Web page, a label element is attached before the input, textarea, or select element.
+The for attribute of the label element matches the id of the input, textarea, or select element.
 Sample code:
 ```
 <label for="firstname">First name:</label>
 <input type="text" name="firstname" id="firstname" />
 ```

-2. The label is positioned after input elements of type="checkbox" and type="radio" Sample code:
+2. For all input elements of type checkbox or radio in the Web page, the label is positioned after the input element.
+The for attribute of the label element matches the id of the input element.
+Sample code:
 ```
 <input type="checkbox" id="markuplang" name="computerskills" checked="checked">